luciano-ilha/falcon-shootergame-js/README.md

 ## Game Development

-• Explain what were your initial objectives (at the end of day 2) of the project and which ones did you (or not) achieve and why
+- Explain what were your initial objectives (at the end of day 2) of the project and which ones did you (or not) achieve and why

-• In the planning phase of the process my main goal was to set the theme, the core idea, and be able to imagine what I wanted it to look and how it would work and feel.
-I wanted to improve the relevance of this project by adding some context that people could recognize.
-That's why I decided to make it referencing to this time of pandemics.
-I had a very clear idea of how I wanted the game, and every step in the way and the extra effort applied in graphics and interface creation was to fulfill that vision.

-• Designing
+- Designing
-The designing of the game was one of the most important phases, because I had the goal to make it look and feel just like I imagined originally.
-I found a very good resource for many of the game assets, which helped a lot (and it is cited in ackowledgements), but there is a lot of content I created myself using Photoshop.

-• Development
+- Development
-Working with Phaser 3 was very interesting and after speding some time learning how it works you start loving it (or at least respect the work behind it).
-The library is amazing and it is probably one of the best tools for creating games using Javascript, which is by itself a powerful achievement.

-I listed the main features I wanted in my game and went through each one of them following the information on Phaser 3 documentation.
-Sometimes it got confusing but after a while I became familiarized with the mindset behind the library, which helped me a lot to understand the new information I was constantly dealing with.

-• Deployment
+- Deployment
-The deployment was made very easy by Netlify, which dealt perfectly with the webpack configuration, the yarn setup, and the node packages.

 ## Built With

-• Phaser
+- Phaser
-• JavaScript
+- JavaScript
-• Webpack
+- Webpack

 ## Tested With

-• Jest
+- Jest

 ## Requirements